peterussell/peterussell.github.io_old/_posts/2015-09-17-moving-from-nunit-to-xunit.md

 debt.

-As part of that I've moved from NUnit, which I've used for a long time in a number of projects, to it's newer incarnation: [xUnit][xunit].
+As part of that I've moved from NUnit, which I've used for a long time in a number of projects, to its newer incarnation [xUnit][xunit].

-One major difference so far is the removal of test setup and teardown methods, methods decorated with `[TextFixtureSetUp]` and `[TestFixtureTearDown]` attributes respectively.
-They allowed you to run code in these methods before and after each test, which saved writing the same code for each test method.
+One major difference so far is the xUnit doesn't contain test setup and teardown methods, methods decorated with `[TextFixtureSetUp]` and `[TestFixtureTearDown]` attributes respectively whose job is to run code within these methods before and after each test.
+The idea is to avoid writing duplicate code at the start and end of each test method.

-In trying to figure out what happened to them, I came across [this article][setupteardown] from the James Newkirk, team lead on NUnit, which talks about why using SetUp and TearDown methods is a bad idea.
-I have mixed feelings, but we'll leave that as a topic for discussion.
+In pursuing the truth of SetUp and TearDown's demise I came across [this article][setupteardown] from James Newkirk, team lead on NUnit, which talks about why using SetUp and TearDown methods is a bad idea.
+I have mixed feelings, but we'll leave that as an exercise for the reader.

-Otherwise xUnit has been fairly straight forward.
-I won't get into its innards here (there are [plenty of better places][xunit-tutorials] on the internet for that.
+xUnit otherwise seems fairly straightforward and quite nice.
+I won't delve into its innards here (there are [plenty of better places][xunit-tutorials] on the internet for that.
 It's two quick NuGet installations (one for xUnit and one for the test runner), and Bob's your Uncle.

+So, advice from a chump: don't be a chump, pay your technical debt up front.

 [xunit]: https://xunit.github.io/
 [setupteardown]: http://jamesnewkirk.typepad.com/posts/2007/09/why-you-should-.html